 Dispute Resolution – Levels 1 & 2: are offered in partnership with Conrad Grebel University College at the University of Waterloo.
 These courses satisfy the educational component of the ADR Institute of Ontario’s (ADRIO) membership requirements, and can be used towards fulfilling the prerequisites of ADRIO’s designations of Chartered Mediator (C.Med.) or Qualified Mediator (Q.Med.)
 Successful participants will receive a certificate from the ADR Institute of Ontario and 2 credits toward Conrad Grebel’s Certificate in Conflict Management.
 Information on Conrad Grebel’s Certificate Program can be viewed on their website

 DR1 has been accredited for 5 hours and 15 minutes of Professional Content and up 15 hours and 45 minutes for Substantive Content by the Law Society of Upper Canada (LSUC).
 DR 2 has been accredited for 2 hours and 20 minutes of Professional Content and up to 18 hours and 40 minutes for Substantive Content.

 “Without a doubt the best, most comprehensive and useful training I’ve had.”Julie, Direct Support Professional, non-profit agency (2015)

 “The tools can be applied in all aspects of my life”Cayla, Director of Operations, workforce transformation company (2015)

 “Yes, [I would recommend this training workshop to others].
 It’s the best class I have taken in the Conflict Resolution Diploma programme”Greg, Human Resources Specialist, large manufacturing company (2015)

-“I will be able to use techniques when working with my clients and hope open uestions will become second nature!”Katherine, Lawyer, GTHA (2015)
+“I will be able to use techniques when working with my clients and hope open questions will become second nature!”Katherine, Lawyer, GTHA (2015)